TowerBR/backup_software_testing/test_09_txt_files_diferent_chunk_sizes.md

 ![chart01][1]

-This is the graph for the default storage configuration.
+This is the graph of the chunks sizes for the default storage configuration.

 ![chart02][2]